Grasping the large, letting go of the small

+Concept

-The "grasping the large and letting the small go" policy was adopted in September 1997 at the 15th Communist Party Congress.
+The slogan and strategy were popularized by General Secretary of the Chinese Communist Party (CCP) Jiang Zemin and Chinese premier Zhu Rongji in 1997.
+The "grasping the large and letting the small go" policy was adopted in September 1997 at the 15th CCP Congress.
 The "grasping the large" component indicated that policy-makers should focus on maintaining state control over the largest state-owned enterprises (which tended to be controlled by the central government).

+Through "grasping the large", the state focused on developing a core group of large SOEs in strategically important fields deemed as part of the commanding heights of the economy.

-"Letting the small go" meant that the central government should relinquish control over smaller state-owned enterprises.
+"Letting the small go" meant that the central government should relinquish control over smaller and unprofitable SOEs.
 Relinquishing control over these enterprises took a variety of forms: giving local governments authority to restructure the firms, privatizing them, or shutting them down.
+Many small or medium-sized SOEs were allowed to go bankrupt.

+Following this policy, one thousand large SOEs received government subsidies and support with the goal of making them into national champions.
+Among the prominent examples is Baowu Steel Group, which was formed through the merger of several smaller steel enterprises.